UKHomeOffice/engineering-guidance-and-standards/docs/patterns/securing-application-logging.md

 - used only in non-production environments
 - limited to the application components that are under investigation (e.g. to investigate a web issue, enable HTTP payload logging but not Kafka messages logging)

+---

-## Alternative approaches
+## Considerations

+### Consider whether logging statements are necessary
+Sometimes logging is used for fast-feedback loops when prototyping application functionality, but eventually become redundant, or the application they provide does not provide additional operational or debugging value for an operator searching through logs.

+Consider removing logging statements that do not produce value.
+If the logging statement is added to increase confidence in the application's correctness, consider replacing it with a unit test instead.

 ### Test when possible

 Often logging is provided to increase confidence in an application's correctness, or to provide data points around edge cases of validation and data processing.

-Most of these cases should be replaced with unit or integration testing instead, as appropriate.
+Most of these cases can be replaced with unit or integration testing instead, as appropriate.

----

 For cases in which lack of confidence is caused by the data domain being broad and edge cases being unforseeable, consider using property-based testing with tooling such as QuickCheck derivatives.

+### Logging lifecycle

+Logs won't only be stored in one place, they will likely be generated and stored initially in the running environment and then flowed through to other log aggregation and analytics storage locations.
+Understand where they go and the differing retention and access considerations for each part of the lifecycle.

 ---